derek/burt/readme.md

 **Another CSS pre-processor?**

 CSS preprocessors are all the rage, but it seems to me like they are doing too much.
 I don't want a new scripting language that generates CSS, I want to code CSS.
 CSS as a markup language is (mostly) fine as-is, but it's just missing a few features and Burt helps it get there without going overboard.

 While other pre-processors pride themselves on adding dozens and dozens of new features, Burt prides itself on adding fewer features.
 At the moment, the feature count is two.
 Yes, that's it.
 Variables & Mixins.
 Maybe more in the future.

 **How do I use it?**

-Install this node.js-based CLI tool which will convert a `.burt` file to CSS.
+Install this node.js-based CLI tool which will convert a `.burt` file(s) to CSS.

 **What's a .burt file?**